Today I’ll share their recipe for success and tell you how to make a messaging app to rival the market’s giants.:

-Lots of instant messengers allow users to share their location together with status changes, so users expect to have this feature in every new messenger they upload.
+All of the most popular instant messengers allow users to share their location together with status changes, so users expect to have this feature in every new messenger they upload.

-These handy messages can be used in a lot of ways.
-In most cases push notifications serve as a direct communications link between the messenger providers and its users.
+In most cases, push notifications serve as a direct communications link between the app’s creators and its users.

 But you can go a step further.
-Besides alerting users of the incoming messages, you can use push notifications to let them know when their Favorites come online, when messages are received and read, when a friend begins a response and many more.
+Besides alerting users of the incoming messages, you can use push notifications to let them know when their Favorites come online, when their messages are received and read, when a friend begins a response and many more.
 You can even combine notifications with geolocation for contextual messages.

-Messengers like Wickr not only destroy messages in a way that makes their recovery with special software impossible, but also prevents you from taking screenshots (which nevertheless can be bypassed using an external camera).
+In addition to destroying the messages in a way that makes their recovery with special software impossible, chat apps like Wickr prevent you from taking screenshots (which nevertheless can be bypassed using an external camera).

 Cloud services synchronization

-Cloud synchronization is a process of keeping files stored in different places up-to-date.
-When you make a change to a file on your device it is automatically applied to all other instances of the file (be it in the cloud or on another device).
+Cloud synchronization keeps your files stored in different places up-to-date.
+When you make a change to a file on your phone, it is automatically applied to all other instances of the file (be it in the cloud or your tablet).

-For messengers this means that the chat histories and files sent by users are stored in cloud and can be accessed anytime from anywhere.
+For messengers, this means that the chat histories and files sent by users are securely stored in the cloud, and can be accessed anytime from anywhere.

-Telegram on the other hand offers full-fledged cloud sync (except for “secret chats” as those leave no traces on its servers).
-The company stores “cloud chats” on their servers in an encrypted form and the keys are stored locally on user devices.
+Telegram, on the other hand, offers fully-fledged cloud sync (except for Secret Chats as those leave no traces on its servers).
+The company stores Cloud Chats on their servers in an encrypted form and the keys are stored locally on user devices.

 Among the main challenges of cloud synchronization is the security and the speed of messages exchange (for more on this see this article).

 The thing that sets broadcasting apart from the group messages is that their recipients have no way of identifying other people who received the broadcasted message.

-The broadcast feature is mainly used by news agencies but it is especially valuable for marketers.
-After acquiring phone numbers of customers they can send promotional messages that will be treated as any other personal message.
+Broadcasts are also incredibly valuable for brands and marketers.
+After acquiring customers’ phone numbers, they can send promotional messages that will be treated as any other personal message.

-As of January 2017, 2.2 million mobile apps were available on Apple’s App Store and 2.6 million apps were available on Google Play.
-Moreover, 23% of users will leave an app after the first use and never come back.
+As of Q1 2018, 2 million apps were available on Apple’s App Store and 3.8 million apps were available on Google Play.
+23% of users will leave an app after the first use and never come back.